 Mastering the art of virtual selling is not easy but not impossible too.
-It comes with handling objections, fights connectivity issues, system lags, maintains relations virtually, manages content, addresses queries effectively, etc. Is your sales team ready to tackle them all?
+It comes with handling objections, fighting connectivity issues, system lags, maintaining relations virtually, managing content, addressing queries effectively, etc. Is your sales team ready to tackle them all?
 You can check the same with your team doing mocks and creating a virtual environment for practice the sales process online through a sales readiness platform.

 Let us begin with each of these challenges in detail for a better understanding.

 It is practically impossible to connect with your team and clients without online software and an internet connection.
 Hence, the need for connectivity is even more crucial than before, as no in-person meetings are happening as before.
 Therefore, the only scope to collaborate is online, so it is essential to learn how your work functions online.
 It would be best to connect with your team, peers to discuss things and resolve issues.

 - Challenge 2: Increased Need for Agility